devcenterco/frontend-test-I/README.md

 1. Fork this repository into your own public repo.

-2. Request to be added to the zeplin project here. https://zpl.io/adAxWm5
+2. Task 1 - Request to be added to the zeplin project here. https://zpl.io/adAxWm5.
+You're to convert the mockup on Zeplin to a working page.

-3. Using the Giphy API https://developers.giphy.com/docs/ - Write a chat input that takes a command, converts the ensuing string into a gif (Like in Slack) and adds it to the conversation
+3. Task 2 - Using the Giphy API https://developers.giphy.com/docs/ - Write a chat input that takes a command, converts the ensuing string into a gif (Like in Slack) and adds it to the conversation.
+(This task is seperate from task 1)

 4. Complete the project and commit your work.
 Send the URL of your own repository to @seun on the Slack here bit.ly/dcs-slack.